glezzz/student-management-system-app/README.md

 ### Student management system app
 <p>Another project to learn and practice Java.
 A student database application that manages student enrollments and balance.
-It should do the following
+It should do the following:</p>

 - Ask the user how many new student will be added to the database
 - User should be prompted to enter the name and tear for each student